 Small Business Bookkeeping Myth#3-You Don’t Need a Bookkeeping and Accounting System

-“You don’t need both, just keep receipts”!
-Oh boy is this a myth.
-It really sets you up for poor cash flow, overpayment in taxes, and really no idea where your business is financially at any given moment.
+“You don’t need both.
+Just keep receipts”!
+Oh boy, is this a myth.
+It sets you up for poor cash flow, over-payment in taxes, and no idea where your business is financially at any given moment.
 Instead, look to set up a computerized accounting and small business bookkeeping system.
-There are many software programs available that are highly rated and can help you manage your money and create a strong and thriving business.
+There are many software programs available that are highly rated and can help you manage your money and create a thriving and robust business.

-When it comes to the many hats you wear as a small business owner, it’s vitally important to make sure you’ve set your finances up in a way that support your company to grow and thrive.
-This means creating systems and, yes, it means hiring experts to support you and provide the information you need to prosper.
+When it comes to the many hats you wear as a small business owner; it’s vitally important to make sure you’ve set your finances up in a way that supports your company to grow and thrive.
+This means creating systems and, yes, it means hiring experts to assist you and provide the information you need to prosper.

 I hope I have impressed upon you how important financial statements are.
-As a young girl my dad told me that you can not build a business if you don’t understand the numbers.
-That is actually why I got an accounting degree because I knew that with that knowledge I could build any business.
+As a young girl, my dad told me that you could not build a business if you don’t understand the numbers.
+That is actually why I got an accounting degree because I knew that with that knowledge, I could build any business.